Join 100,000 entrepreneurs who read us every month

 In these cases it’s also very useful to track your investor’s activity on the presentation, to figure out if they actually read the 100% of the slides; this can be critical when determining the frequency for follow up emails.
 In our case, it was key to raising our most recent round of funding.
 A number of pitch deck platforms offer this as a feature.

 A number of authors, venture capitalists, startup founders and evangelists have created different versions of what they consider required elements to successful pitching presentations.
+Most of them agree on the following:

 For the purpose of this article, we’ve reviewed the contents of the following, most popular and well-known pitch deck templates: